networknt/light-doc/content/en/tool/kubernetes.md

 ### Install Worker

 After master is installed and all services are running, you can install workers.
-Here we are going to install three works. test1, test2 and test3.
+Here we are going to install three works: test1, test2 and test3.

-Make sure that all packages are up to date
+Make sure that all packages are up to date.
 ```
 sudo apt-get update
 sudo apt-get upgrade